 If you have a landline already, installation takes approximately two weeks.
 If you don’t have a landline, it could take up to three weeks.

-A new Sky Broadband connection costs £20 if you need a new landline, but it's free if you already have one.
+Sky Broadband may charge you if you need a new landline, but it's free if you already have one.
 There may also be a setup cost depending on the bundle you choose.

 Sky TV also takes around two weeks and will require a working phone line or broadband connection.
 The installation can happen at the same time.
 The installation will depend on your broadband package.